rkuma183/wilsonmar.github.io/_posts/2017-03-01-encrypt-all.md

 If someone breaks into your home and take the storage drive, they won't be able to view the strongly encrypted files.

+Well, that's unless the keys to your file are also stored on the drive.

+So we need to store keys for de-cryption separately from the data.